Note - Frederick County offers drop off or mail in service for recording a deed.

-2. Contact the Division of Utilities and Solid Waste Management (DUSWM) at (301) 600-2354 to obtain a completed Property Transfer Request form or a final water/sewer bill.
+2. Contact the Division of Water and Sewer Utilities at (301) 600-2354 to obtain a completed Property Transfer Request form or a final water/sewer bill.

 a.
 All deeds must be reviewed for this requirement.
-Once verified, Treasury or DUSWM staff will stamp your Maryland Land Instrument Intake Sheet signifying this step has been satisfied.
+Once verified, the Treasury or Water/Sewer staff will stamp your Maryland Land Instrument Intake sheet signifying this step has been satisfied.

 b.
 Please make sure either a completed Property Transfer Request form or final water/sewer bill accompanies your deed when submitted.